noradno/.github/profile/README.md

 Some examples of our work include:
 * **[global_public_goods](https://github.com/noradno/global_public_goods)**: Measuring ODA for provision of GPGs and Efforts to Tackle Consequences of Global Challenges
-* **[predicting-poverty](https://github.com/noradno/predicting-poverty)**: Exploring the use of satellite imagery and machine learning for poverty prediction.
 * **[noradplot](https://github.com/noradno/noradplot)**: An R package providing Norad's colour palette and plot style for ggplot2 graphics.

 Explore all our public repositories [here](https://github.com/orgs/noradno/repositories).